Capitol Hill Block Party Icon Set

-Capitol Hill Block Party (CHBP) is an annual 3-day music festival in Seattle’s most colorful neighborhood, hosting Top-40 headliners performing alongside smaller artists.
-CHBP also does a great job of featuring local artists on the come up!
+Capitol Hill Block Party is an annual 3-day music festival in Seattle's most colorful neighborhood, hosting Top-40 headliners performing alongside local acts.

 Timeframe: 5 Weeks